Best Standing Desks Under $300: Ergonomic Budget Picks

 Best Heavy-Duty Budget

 Monomi delivers an impressive 188-pound weight rating for roughly $220.
-The desk achieves this high metric through a thickened steel frame and a robust single-motor drive shaft.
+The desk achieves this high metric through a thickened steel frame and a heavy-duty single-motor drive shaft.
 We loaded the frame with 150 pounds of cast iron kettlebells, and the desk exhibited zero groaning or hesitation during the complete lift.
 The 55-by-28-inch desktop offers generous square footage for multiple monitors and heavy studio speakers.
 It adjusts from 28.3 to 47.3 inches and includes four memory presets.
 The desk also features exterior side hooks for headphones and a basic under-desk cable management basket.

 The massive 55-inch desktop comes in four spliced pieces, making initial assembly a highly frustrating puzzle that takes nearly an hour to complete.
 The seams fit tight, but they are absolutely visible and textured.
 If you rely on a large desk mat and prioritize maximum surface area and raw lifting capacity over flawless aesthetic perfection, the Monomi is a sturdy, dependable workhorse.